james2doyle/ohdoylerules.com/content/web/flexible-svg-placeholders.md

-/*
+---
-Title: Flexible SVG Placeholder Images
+Title: "Flexible SVG Placeholder Images"
-Description: Replace a service like placehold.it with your own local version that serves SVG images
+Description: "Replace a service like placehold.it with your own local version that serves SVG images"
-Date: 2014-05-24
+Date: "2014-05-24"
-Category: Web
+Category: "Web"
-Template: post
+Template: "post"
-Keywords: php, svg, image, placeholder, placehold.it, vector, center, text, server, placekitten */
+Keywords: ["php", "svg", "image", "placeholder", "placehold.it", "vector", "center", "text", "server", "placekitten"]
+---

 Do you use [placehold.it](http://placehold.it "Placehold.it Homepage")?
 It is a great service.
 The only thing is when you are offline, or you are testing a page that needs a lot of placeholders, it may not be the greatest solution.